The Dangers of EMFs

 Summary

-3. Those calcium ions cause disfunction in the brain by altering release of neurotransmitters and hormones.
-That disfunction can manifest as sleep disturbances, headaches, depression, anxiety, fatigue, difficulty concentrating, memory changes, and numbness/tingling.
+- Those calcium ions cause dysfunction in the brain by altering release of neurotransmitters and hormones.
+That dysfunction can manifest as sleep disturbances, headaches, depression, anxiety, fatigue, difficulty concentrating, memory changes, and numbness/tingling.

-4. Excess calcium ions in heart and brain cells also cause disfunction by producing oxidative damage.
+- Excess calcium ions in heart and brain cells also cause dysfunction by producing oxidative damage.
 That oxidative stress worsens the harm being caused by your current toxic burden, reduces your body’s ability to excrete toxins, promotes cellular aging, and damages DNA.

 Introduction